Don’t politicise Nigeria security issues, APC advises Nigerians

 He said these achievements were contained in the compendium: “Security Checklist: “As Nigeria Marks Armed Forces Remembrance Day’’, which released to the public on Thursday.

-The Secretary, APC Caretaker and Extra-ordinary Convention Planning Committee prayed for protection of the living, and remembered the departed heroes and the families they left behind.
+The Secretary, APC Caretaker, and Extra-ordinary Convention Planning Committee prayed for the protection of the living and remembered the departed heroes and the families they left behind.

 He noted that the Nigerian military had undoubtedly made the country proud from the international peacekeeping missions to addressing security challenges within the country and overall discharge of its constitutional responsibilities.